ikheetbas/Verhalen/README.md

     ```
     docker-compose up --build
     ```
-    This first time it will take a while since the base images for Python and Postgress have to be downloaded.
+    This first time it will take a while since the base images for Python and Postgres have to be downloaded.
-    If all goes well it shoud end with something like:
+    If all goes well it should end with something like:
     ```
     web_1  | [30/Nov/2020 16:46:36] "GET /admin/jsi18n/ HTTP/1.1" 200 3187
     web_1  | Watching for file changes with StatReloader